-Your home is your haven.
-So there's nothing better than knowing you're protected and out of harm's way.
+Your home is your haven - there's nothing better than knowing you're protected and out of harm's way.
 These home safety tips will help keep your home safe from fire and other common household hazards.

-Early fire detection is the key to making sure everyone gets out of the house safely.
-Relying solely on your sense of smell to alert you to a fire can compromise your family's timely exit from the house.
-Smoke detectors can detect smoke before you can, giving you and your family the extra time to escape from a fire.
+Fire detection is key to making sure everyone gets out of a burning house safely.
+Smoke detectors can detect smoke before you can smell it, giving you and your family extra time to escape from a fire.

 Shop smoke detectors.

-A fire extinguisher should be on every floor of your home.
-It's a must for your home's kitchen, the place where so many house fires start.
-There are different extinguishers for different types of fires.
-You will notice labels on the units marked A, B and C. These letters refer to which types of fires the extinguishers address:
+A fire extinguisher is a must for your home's kitchen, the place where many house fires start, but you should have one on every floor of your home.
+Different extinguishers tackle different types of fires, so look closely at units marked A, B and C. These letters refer to which types of fires the extinguishers address:

 Shop fire extinguishers.

 Map out your escape route and identify a family meeting place in case of fire.
 If you have more than one floor in your home, consider investing in a fire escape ladder.
 According to the National Fire Protection Association (NFPA), you should have an alternate exit out of every room.
 Also, make sure that all windows and doors can be opened and shut.
 Fix any windows that have been painted or nailed shut, doors that are stubborn or "stuck," and locks that are difficult to operate.
 Security bars or grates over windows or doors should have quick-release devices that allow you to open them in an emergency.
 The NFPA also recommends that you hold a fire drill twice a year.